Block and General Anaesthetics (you may wish to ask Mr Jeffers about his own experience)

 Our expert Upper Limb Anaesthetist will have discussed your case with Mr Jeffers to see if you are suitable for this type of anaesthetic - the vast majority of patients are!
 The Anaesthetists will discuss this further with you during your pre-op anaesthetic assessment.

-What if I can't have a regional anaesthetic or it doesn't work.?
+What if I can't have a regional anaesthetic or it doesn't work?

 There are occasions when the operation is likely to be lengthy and complex (such as wrist fracture or reconstructive surgery) requiring the patient to lie still for 2-3 hours, in this situation you will have a regional anaesthetic first and a light general anaesthetic in combination.
 Similarly, if you still can feel part of your hand or limb during the procedure you will be given a light general anaesthetic